 Glass and Metal

 One of the biggest contributors to home energy costs are the windows.
-The average home in the 60’s had an R-value of 15 with 4 inch walls.
+The average home in the 60’s had an R-value of 15 with 4-inch walls.
 The R-value is the value of heat flow resistance to a material, the higher the R-value the better the energy reduction.
-Below is a breakdown of average thermal efficiency of west windows Burlington area:
+Below is a breakdown of the average thermal efficiency of west windows Burlington area:

 - Single pane = R 1

 - Dual pane with Low E only = R 3

 - Dual pane with Low-E and Argon gas filling = R 4